Understanding Prostate Cancer

 What Is Prostate Cancer?

 Prostate cancer happens when cells inside the prostate begin to grow in an uncontrolled way.
 Many of these cancers grow slowly and stay confined to the gland for years.
 Others grow more quickly or spread beyond the prostate to nearby tissue, lymph nodes, or bone.
-The treatment plan a urologist recommends depends heavily on which kind of behavior the cancer is showing, which is why diagnosis and grading matter so much.

-Signs and Symptoms to Pay Attention To
+Signs and Symptoms to Pay Attention to

 Changes In Urinary Flow